There is no road too far or mountain too high for us. We fearlessly intervene on the ground to save and protect the innocent and the helpless.

 Dark Horse Protection Services has seconded a dedicated extraction team that strives on a daily basis to make a difference in the continuous struggle against Human Trafficking, Gender-based Violence, Drugs and Drug Abuse, Missing Persons and other Crimes against Humanity.

-The GUARDIANS are a well trained and disciplined team who operate under the banner of UOC as an extraction team and in a supporting protection roll for investigation officers in law enforcement when operational in the field.
+The GUARDIANS are a well trained and disciplined team who operate under the banner of Unchain Our Children as an extraction team and in a supporting protection roll for investigation officers in law enforcement when operational in the field.

 Waverley Plaza Car Wash

 Get your support badge here!
 Click on the button and find your option to download under the arrow.
 NOTE.
 The image is too small to share.